 RESEARCH

-Networking to Nowhere: Relationships and Gender Inequality in Tech Work
+Networking to Nowhere: Relationships and Gender Inequality in Tech Work - coming spring 2026!

 Collaborating for Equity: Transforming STEM Faculty Careers